 5. Toyota 4A-GE 1.6

 They say imitation is the sincerest form of flattery, and maybe Yamaha wasn’t shy of being ‘inspired’ at times.
 Take the iconic 4A-GE four-cylinder, built by Yamaha, and most famous for being the engine from the Toyota AE86 Trueno/Sprinter/Hachiroku and also the powerplant nestled in the middle of the original MR2.

-The early ‘Bigport’ or ‘Bluetop’ versions of this engine shared exactly the same bore, stroke, valve sizing and port designs as the Cosworth BDA.
+Some point to the fact that early ‘Bigport’ or ‘Bluetop’ versions of this engine shared exactly the same bore, stroke, valve sizing and port designs as the Cosworth BDA and claim it's more than inspired by the BDA.
+Others dispute that the Toyota engine is a crib of Cosworth's.
+I'm in the latter camp.
 This engine ultimately developed into the five-valve fifth-gen Blacktop design, a powerplant still in big demand among tuners for drift car builds.

 4. Toyota 2ZZ-GE

 This engine originally piqued our interests beneath the bonnet of the Celica ZR and Corolla Sportivo models.
 This 1.8-litre four certainly had something about it, the Yamaha-designed head featuring a valve timing and lift system that went feral at 6200rpm, utterly changing the nature of this otherwise mild-mannered four.
 Then you got around 141kW pretty much all the way up to the spark cut at 8500rpm.